Mayank004-ux/Spam_Mail_Detector/README.md

-# Spam Mail Detector using Machine Learning
+#Spam Mail Detector using Machine Learning

-## Overview
+##Overview

-This project is a Machine Learning-based Spam Mail Detector that classifies SMS messages as **Spam** or **Ham (Not Spam)**.
-It uses Natural Language Processing (NLP) techniques to preprocess text and applies machine learning algorithms for classification.
+The Spam Mail Detector is a Machine Learning project developed using Python and Scikit-learn to classify SMS messages as Spam or Ham (Not Spam).
+The project uses Natural Language Processing (NLP) techniques for text preprocessing and TF-IDF Vectorization for feature extraction.
+Two machine learning algorithms—Multinomial Naive Bayes and Logistic Regression—are trained and evaluated to classify messages accurately.

-The project is implemented in **Python** using **Jupyter Notebook** and trained on the **UCI SMS Spam Collection Dataset**.

 ---

-## Features
+##Features

+- Load and explore the SMS Spam dataset
-- Text preprocessing
+- Text preprocessing using NLTK
   - Lowercasing
   - Tokenization
   - Stopword removal
 - TF-IDF Vectorization
+- Train and test machine learning models
-- Spam/Ham classification
+- Spam/Ham message classification
+- Performance evaluation using:
+  - Accuracy
-- Naive Bayes Classifier
+  - Precision
-- Logistic Regression Classifier
+  - Recall
-- Model performance evaluation
+  - F1-Score
   - Confusion Matrix
-- Classification Report
-- Custom message prediction
+- Predict custom SMS messages

 ---

-## Technologies Used
+##Technologies Used

 - Python
 - Jupyter Notebook